mcgrof/kvm-boot/README.md

 	$ sudo ~/bin/setup-kvm-switch

-You may need to edit the file to replace WIRELESS_DEV variable for whatever your actual networking interface is.
+You may need to just set the environment variable KVM_BOOT_NETDEV with whatever interface you use for your connection to the Internet, and after this after spawning you should see:

-You should see:

 	Setting up switch on tap0
 	net.ipv4.ip_forward = 1

+If that does not work refer to the section: "Overriding defaults with environment variables for setup-kvm-switch" below for more environment variables you might need to fine tune.

 That should get your system setup for networking.
 It will allow your guests to run using DHCP with full networking.
 Your hosts will have a functional access to the network so long as your host does too.
-Although this does use dnsmasq we prefer to specify all requirements on the command line instead of asking you to have a custom configuraiton file or edit it.
-This strives for sensible defaults that might work for most).
+This setup strives for sensible defaults that might work for most, allowing you to override with environment variables.

 # KVM use for users